The Key To Passing The Hawaii Real Estate Exam Is Understanding The Topic Areas

 Hawaii Exam Topics Pie Chart

-Monday's Key Points
+Thursday's Key Points

 Key Point's are important bullet points that relate to Hawaii state exam topic areas.